SaftIng/Saft/README.md

 ## Current development status

-Saft is under development but provides [stable releases](https://github.com/SaftIng/Saft/releases) already.
-Its used in different scenarios and is already performing very well for our approaches and rapid prototyping.
-Saft provides basic support for the following major Semantic Web libraries for PHP:
+Saft provides (basic) support for the following RDF libraries for PHP:
-* Erfurt (currently only QueryCache)

 * ARC2 (currently only data storage)
 * EasyRDF (currently only parser and serializer)

-Sure, there is still work to do to refine the library, so you are very welcome to join us and help to make Saft better!
+* Erfurt (currently only QueryCache)
+* hardf (parser and serializer)